-Your theory courses will cover everything from Botany and Soil Science to Plant ID, Plant Health (Pests and Diseases), Integrated Pest Management, Turfgrass Management and Landscape Design.
-You will also learn about fruit and vegetable growing, permaculture, and other alternative approaches to gardening .
-Field trips and guest speakers complete the schedule.
-Topics as diverse as Bonsai, Ethnobotany, Invasive Plant Management, or Mason Bees will give you a well-rounded horticultural education.
+Your theory courses will cover everything from Botany and Soil Science to Plant Health (Pests and Diseases), Business Practices, Integrated Pest Management, Turfgrass Management and Landscape Design.
+You will also learn about fruit and vegetable growing and alternative gardening practices through our Introduction to Permaculture and Sustainable Food Production courses.
+To provide a well rounded- horticultural education, field trips and guest speakers complete the schedule with topics as diverse as: Bonsai, Ethnobotany, Invasive Plant Management, Cut Flowers, Pond Installation and Maintenance, Native Plants or Mason Bees.

 • Have a minimum of 80% attendance for each of the individual courses, and for the entire program

 • Have missed no more than five Practical Skills sessions per term